Navis lusoria: Historical background

 After the establishment of the military castrum (fort) of Mogontiacum (modern Mainz) in 13–12 BC, ships of the Classis Germanica became stationed at its harbor.
 Mogontiacum soon became the capital of the Roman province of Germania Superior and ships from its harbor could travel up and down the Rhine and east to the Main river.
 The military fleet was upgraded when the Emperor Julian increased defensive measures along the Rhine in the 4th century, and Marcellinus reported that the Emperor had 40 lusoriae that were used for his troops at Mogontiacum.
 At that time the border was increasingly threatened, and lusoriae became useful to ship troops to outposts or to points of crisis.
 Eventually however, Vandals, Suebi, and Alans moved across the Rhine and sacked Mogontiacum in or about 407.
 As Roman control ended, the local Roman fleet decayed and, over time, became covered with debris, mud and earth.

 Other reconstructions

-The Regina is a reconstruction of a navis lusoria by students of the Department for Ancient History of the University of Regensburg.
+The Regina is a reconstruction of a lusoria by students of the Department for Ancient History of the University of Regensburg.
 Launched in 2004, the boat was used to test its abilities in numerous trips along the Naab and Danube.
 In 2006, the Regina travelled from Regensburg to Budapest covering distances of up to 100 km per day confirming that the vessel was speedy and demonstrating the great mobility the military could achieve by its use.